 Ms Marlene Rothe

 Jingfan completed her BSc in Chemistry at Sichuan University, China.
-She was a visiting student for 5 months at Columbia University, New York.
-She will be starting her MSc by Research with Dr Christophe Corre (primary supervisor) and Fabrizio (secondary supervisor) on a project that aims to develop new biocatalysts from streptomycete-derived biosynthetic enzymes.
+She was a visiting student for 5 months at Columbia University, New York City.
+She is currently undertaking her MSc by Research with Dr Christophe Corre (primary supervisor) and Fabrizio (secondary supervisor) on a project that aims to develop new biocatalysts from streptomycete-derived biosynthetic enzymes.
 Jingfan has been awarded funding through the University of Warwick/China Scholarship Council to carry out her PhD with Fabrizio (primary supervisor) and Chris (secondary supervisor) starting from October 2020.

 Ms Jingfan Zhang